whisthq/whist/protocol/desktop/README.md

 as a project.
 On CLion and VS there is a menu to build at the top, on VS code you need the CMake extension and the build command is at the bottom.
 The CMake currently has two types of builds Debug and Release.
 You probably want to be building debug builds while developing, since they log more aggressively (info and above) and add debug compile flags such as -g.
+The build target for desktop is "FractalClient"

 ### Building from the command line